 Replace the clientId GUID with the application ID of your registered Azure application that you pasted in the clipboard.

 open Web.config in the root of the application.

 Replace the value of the Ida::Audience application setting with the application ID of your registered Azure application (same GUID that you pasted to the clipboard).
-Note that Ida::Tenant is not currently set in the Web.config as all AAD V2 web APIs are currently multi-tenant.
+Note that Ida::Tenant is not currently set in the Web.config as all Microsoft identity platform web APIs are currently multi-tenant.

 Run the application in Visual Studio, for choose, from the toolback under the main menubar, which browser to use and use the Debug | Start without debugging command.
 The browser opens, navigating to